darianyang/mm-github-pages-test/_pages/join_us.md

 The ideal candidate will have a strong background in scientific software development, methods development, and molecular dynamics simulations.
 We encourage diversity of all types, and applications from women and minorities are particularly encouraged.

-This position is expected to start in **January 2021 or at a later time on mutual agreement**.
+**This position is expected to start January 2021 or at a later time on mutual agreement**.
 The initial appointment is for a period of one year and the contract is renewable for another year, pending satisfactory research progress.

 To apply, please email the following to ltchong DOT pitt DOT edu: a CV, a cover letter explaining your interest in the position, and contact information for three references.
 Review of applications will begin immediately and continue until the position is filled.